gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    In order to create a liquid-vapor slab, let us increase the box size along the *x* direction to create a large vacuum area:
+    To create a liquid-vapor slab, let
+    us increase the box size along the *x* direction to create a large vacuum area: